tsgates/arch-wiki-markdown/wiki/Java.md

 You can also try replacing padsp with aoss, which can also fix it under standard ALSA as well as in Pulse, do what works best.
-I must warn everyone that these hacks sometimes work perfect, but are sometimes very unstable as well.
+I must warn everyone that these hacks sometimes work perfectly, but are sometimes very unstable as well.

-> Impersonate Another Window Manager
+> Impersonate another window manager

 You may use the wmname from suckless.org to make the JVM believe you are running a different window manager.
-This may solve a rendering issue of Java GUIs occuring in window managers like Awesome or Dwm.
+This may solve a rendering issue of Java GUIs occurring in window managers like Awesome or Dwm.

     $ wmname LG3D

-(You must restart the application in question after issuing the wmname command.)
+You must restart the application in question after issuing the wmname command.

-This works because the JVM contains a hard-coded list of known non-re-parenting window managers.
-For maximum irony, many users prefer to impersonate “LG3D,” the non-re-parenting window manager written by Sun, in Java.
+This works because the JVM contains a hard-coded list of known, non-re-parenting window managers.
+For maximum irony, some users prefer to impersonate LG3D, the non-re-parenting window manager written by Sun, in Java.

-> Fonts are Illegible
+> Illegible fonts

-In addition to the suggestions mentioned below in [tips and tricks] some fonts may still not be legible afterwards.
-If this is the case there is a good chance ms-fonts are being used.
+In addition to the suggestions mentioned below in
+#Better_font_rendering, some fonts may still not be legible afterwards.
+If this is the case, there is a good chance Microsoft fonts are being used.
 Install ttf-ms-fonts from the AUR.

 Tips and tricks
 ---------------